 Planting for Pollinators!
 Events

 We hold 4 - 6 seasonally-appropriate events each year.
-Watch this space for those being planned, as well as past events - power point presentations, handouts and more!
+Watch this space for those being planned, as well as past events - videos, power point presentations, handouts and more!

-1. Hope for Wild is a talk by Doug Tallamy, author of Bringing Nature Home, The Living Landscape, and recently released Nature’s Best Hope, A new approach to conservation that starts in your yard.
-He shares stunning photos he took in his yard, and fascinating stories of moths, birds, and butterflies and more.
+Hope for Wild is a talk by Doug Tallamy, author of Bringing Nature Home, The Living Landscape, and recently released Nature’s Best Hope, A new approach to conservation that starts in your yard.
+He shares stunning photos he took in his yard, and fascinating stories of moths, birds, and Butterflies and more.

-2. The Chickadee's Guide to Gardening: Why Native Plants Matter to Songbirds –Dr. Desiree Narango, urban wildlife research scientist, and Doug Tallamy’s former student, talks about her Chickadee research.
+The Chickadee's Guide to Gardening: Why Native Plants Matter to Songbirds –Dr. Desiree Narango, urban wildlife research scientist, and Doug Tallamy’s former student, talks about her Chickadee research.
 It is very similar to the talk she gave to Greening Greenfield last fall.

-3. Interview with Doug Tallamy.
+Interview with Doug Tallamy.
 To learn more about what lead Doug to research native vs non-native plants and their role in the landscape, check this out.

 A retreat weekend co-sponsored by and held at Woolman Hill, Deerfield.
-March 2020
+March 2020 for GG

 How to Design Native Habitats, for pollinators, people, and the Planet - Dr. Desiree L. Narango, research scientist; Connor Stedman, ecological designer, Ted Watt, naturalist.
 Hear from experts, work collaboratively on design projects, and enjoy the beautiful natural setting of Woolman Hill. . .
 News release

-Fall Gardening for Pollinators, Helping Bees & Butterflies Survive Winter - Larri Cochran, Western MA Pollinators Network, will talk about putting a native garden to bed for the winter in a way that supports pollinators, Oct 2019 Powerpoint Presentation, HAND-OUTS: Bumble Bee Species, Native Plant List, August 2019, 2019 Pesticide Free Sources of Seeds and Plants
+Fall Gardening for Pollinators, Helping Bees & Butterflies Survive Winter - Larri Cochran, Western MA Pollinators Network, will talk about putting a native garden to bed for the winter in a way that supports pollinators, Oct 2019 Powerpoint slide set, HAND-OUTS: Bumble Bee Species, Native Plant List, August 2019, 2019 Pesticide Free Sources of Seeds and Plants